Barbapulpe/xmpp-ap-bridge/README.md

 ### Technical insights

 The philosophy behind the design is *KISS*: "Keep It Simple, Stupid".
 Simple means robust.
-But also some choices had to be made, with the user experience in mind, this is why we only rely on chat messages using client bots (no server component nor Pubsub nor MUC).
+But also some choices had to be made, with the user experience in mind, this is why we only rely on chat messages using client bots (no server component, nor Pubsub, nor MUC).

 For communicating on XMPP side, we use the asynchronous slixmpp library.
 For the Mastodon side, we use the Mastodon.py library which relies on API calls to the Mastodon instance.